sarthakarora9760/SpotifyUsingArgoCD/README.md

 Deploying my Spotify and netflix projects using Argo Rollout strategies and using Argo CD to monitor for changes in this github repository.

+NOTES:-

+1- Docker Images for both versions of web applications are available here:-

+saarora123/netflixv1:latest
+saarora123/spotifyv1:latest

+2- Dev folder contains deployment.yaml file that points to specific docker images for deployment.

-Step-1: I had my own web application projects so I hosted the source code on this github repository.
+Step-1: I had my own web application projects so I hosted the source code for the same in this github repository under folders netflix and spotify.

 Step-2: I installed minikube cluster on my windows machine using Docker as a driver (Kubernetes v1.28.3 on Docker 24.0.7) and after executing minikube start --driver=docker, I was able to view the cluster in my Docker Desktop.